Timwi/KtaneSouvenir/documentation.md

 `questionSprite` — For non-sprite questions, this is the sprite that appears on the right of the module when the question is asked.
 For sprite questions, this is the sprite that represents the question.

-`formattedModuleName` — Used for boss modules to specify a uniquely-identifying factor for the question being asked about.
+`formattedModuleName` — Used for boss modules to specify a uniquely identifying factor for the module being asked about.
 Leave unset most of the time.

 `formatArgs` — Extra format arguments used in the question.